0xDBFB7/covidinator/README.md

  * firmware/eppenwolf/runs: Data from a number of data-taking runs of the Eppenwolf.
  * A few microbiology protocols.
  * A wrapper around flaport/fdtd's awesome electromagnetics library:
- - tissue.py: supports import of IT.IS foundation computational phantom voxel files, with their supplied Cole-Cole dielectric model, for tissue simulations.
-Pretty rough.
+ - tissue.py: supports import of IT.IS Foundation computational phantom voxel files, with their supplied Cole-Cole dielectric model, for tissue simulations.
+Pretty rough, not formally validated.
  - PCB.py: A test of coupled NGSPICE - adaptive timestep and direct KiCAD netlist import and probe/source creation.
 Currently totally broken.
  * biology/JAMES/ A bespoke MD program thanks to the not-invented-here syndrome.
 Not enough time was spent exploring GROMACS and LAMMPS features for bead-spring elastic models.
 A complete waste of time.
 There is zero reason for this to exist.